European Association of Urology: Annual congress

 The EAU organises congresses and courses in the field of urology.
 The Annual EAU Congress is the largest urology meeting in the world; in 2008, over 12,000 delegates visited the congress in Milan, Italy.

 Regional meetings

 The Board of the EAU has identified the need for an additional series of EU-ACME (European Urology - Accredited Continuing Medical Education) meetings on a regional, but supranational, basis.
 These meetings provide platforms from which new clinical or experimental work from the region can be presented to an international audience.
 To complement the international perspective, speakers from outside the region are invited to give lectures on current topics.
 Recent Regional EAU Meetings have included the 2nd North-Eastern European Meeting and the 8th Central European Meeting.

 Section Office

 The EAU Section Office aims to develop specialist sections covering all sub- and super-specialist fields of urology.
 The participating sections promote and develop scientific and clinical programmes and organise regular meetings to disseminate information about these super-specialist activities and research.

+Every year EAU grants awards to recognize the research in Urology.
+They are handed out at the Annual Congress and the winner is recognized in the EAU Award Gallery and the Congress Newspaper.